Parameterization¶

 Update the

-to an unknown event key.kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/02-parameterization/sensor-03.yaml
+Webhook Sensorand add thevaluefor the parameter at index 0.
+We will also update thedataKeyto an unknown event key.kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/02-parameterization/sensor-03.yaml -

-Send a HTTP request to the event-source pod.
+Send an HTTP request to the event-source pod.

 Inspect the output of the Argo workflow that was created.